citp/privacy-policy-historical/c/co/coi/coindesk.com.md

-> *The following text is extracted and transformed from the coindesk.com privacy policy that was archived on 2016-06-11.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160611160228id_/http%3A//www.coindesk.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the coindesk.com privacy policy that was archived on 2016-11-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161119013302id_/http%3A//www.coindesk.com/privacy-policy) for the most accurate reproduction.*

 # Privacy policy - CoinDesk

 Please read and understand this privacy policy.
 By visiting this website you agree and consent to the practices described in this privacy policy.

-This privacy policy only covers this website, operated by CoinDesk Ltd. Websites linked to from this site are not covered by this policy.
+This privacy policy only covers this website, operated by CoinDesk LLC.
+Websites linked to from this site are not covered by this policy.
 We encourage our users to be alert when they leave our site and to read the privacy statements of each and every website that collects personally identifiable information.

 CoinDesk may collect personal information from visitors to this site.
 This information is used only to respond to enquiries and to monitor site usage.